rarezhang/data_structures_and_algorithms_in_python/README.md

 - components of a dynamic programming solution:
     + Simple Subproblems: There has to be some way of repeatedly breaking the global optimization problem into subproblems.
 Moreover, there should be a way to parameterize subproblems with just a few indices, like i, j, k, and so on
     + Subproblem Optimization: An optimal solution to the global problem must be a composition of optimal subproblem solutions
     + Subproblem Overlap: Optimal solutions to unrelated subproblems can contain subproblems in common

 ### greedy method
-P 604
+P 604 p 623
 - allows us to approximate solutions to hard problems, gives rise to optimal algorithms
+- applied to optimization problems, where we are trying to construct some structure while minimizing or maximizing some property of that structure